codappix/search_core/Documentation/source/usage.rst

 This will delete the index for the table ``pages``.
 Deletion means removing all documents from the index.

-Multiple indices can be called by providing a comma separated list of identifiers as a single argument.
+Multiple indexes can be called by providing a comma separated list of identifiers as a single argument.
 Spaces before and after commas are ignored.

 .. _usage_manual_flush: